 Partially open - depending on the attraction and the city.
 For e.g. many attractions such as retail stores, shopping malls, hotels, and restaurants are open in Bangalore, but the malls and shopping centres are closed in Mumbai.

 Availability varies across emirates.
 Most attractions such as shopping malls, restaurants, beaches, parks and entertainment centres are open in Dubai but will operate at limited capacity until 28 Feb.
 A range of attractions are open across other emirates too.

-Citizens and residents of EU countries are allowed entry, as well as those from Switzerland, Norway, Liechtenstein, UK, Iceland, Australia, Georgia, Canada, New Zealand, Thailand, Tunisia and Uruguay.
+Citizens and residents of EU countries are allowed entry, as well as residents of Switzerland, Norway, Liechtenstein, Iceland, Australia, New Zealand, Thailand, Uruguay and Singapore.
 Travellers in some special categories may also be allowed.
 Learn more here.
 Travellers coming from high-risk areas must register for entry before arriving in Germany. from 7 countries, including the UK, have been banned until 17 February.
 However, travellers with residency permits and other special categories are allowed.

-Travellers entering Germany from risk areas and those who have visited those countries in the past 14 days will have to provide 2 negative test results for COVID-19: one prior to travel, and another on the fifth day of their 10-day quarantine.
+Travellers entering Germany from risk areas and those who have visited those areas in the past 10 days before entering Germany will have to provide 2 negative test results for COVID-19: one prior to travel, and another on the fifth day of their 10-day quarantine.

 Bahraini nationals & residents, travellers from GCC countries who do not need a visa, those with valid eVisas or eligible for visa on arrival, and categories with special exemptions can enter the kingdom.
 Transit passengers and travellers holding a letter of prior permission can also enter.

 No quarantine required for those who test negative for COVID-19 upon arrival.
 All passengers must sign a declaration that they will follow self-isolating regulations until their test result is confirmed to be negative.